Double taxation is a principle whereby taxes are paid twice on the same source of income. This can happen if:

 Countries that benefit from double taxation treaty under this region are Albania, Armenia, Austria, Belarus, Bulgaria, Belgium, Croatia, Cyprus, Czech, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Latvia, Lithuania, Luxembourg, Macedonia, Malta (signed but not yet effective) Moldova, Norway, Sweden, Iceland, Ireland, Italy, the Netherlands, Poland, Portugal, Romania, Russia, Serbia and Montenegro, Slovakia, Slovenia, Spain, Switzerland, United Kingdom (the U.K.), Ukraine, Uzbekistan, and Bosnia and Herzegovina.

-China has signed dual taxation agreement with Taiwan, Hong Kong and Macau.
-The treaty with Hong Kong prevents double taxation on Chinese individual income tax, income tax on foreign enterprises and Hong Kong’s property taxes, salaries and profits.
+China has signed a dual taxation agreement with Taiwan, Hong Kong, and Macau.
+The treaty with Hong Kong prevents double taxation on Chinese individual income tax, income tax on foreign enterprises, and Hong Kong’s property taxes, salaries and profits.